UnderwaterOwlbear/underwaterowlbear.github.io/Pages/zines.md

 	\includepdf[pages=-,booklet,turn=false,landscape]{output.pdf}
 	\end{document}

-This function uses the powerful `pdfpages` package to automatically organize all our pages in the right order, two-to-a-page, for booklet printing.
+This function uses the powerful `pdfpages` package to automatically organize all the pages in `output.pdf` in the right order, two-to-a-page, for booklet printing.
 Run it in the terminal with this command:

 	pdflatex booklet.tex

 This will create an output file called `booklet.pdf` that should be laid out perfectly for printing!

-You may have to add blank pages to get the page count of your `output.pdf` file up to a multiple of 4 though.
+You may have to add blank pages to get the page count of your `output.pdf` file up to a multiple of 4.

 Now all that's left is to print, fold, assemble, and staple!